Cross-Validation with Antithetic Gaussian Randomization: Framework, contributions, and related work

 \subsection{Highlights of our method}

-The performance of any cross-validation method, measured by mean squared error (MSE), depends on the bias-variance tradeoff, which is influenced by both the proportion of held-out data during training and the number of train-test repetitions.
-In standard cross-validation, this tradeoff is controlled by the number of folds.
-Our cross-validation method is particularly appealing because it provides two distinct levers to control the bias and variance of the associated estimator for prediction error.
-This is outlined below: \begin{enumerate}[leftmargin=*] \item \textbf{Direct control of bias via $\boldsymbol{\alpha}$:} The parameter $\alpha$ controls the bias introduced by estimating the prediction function on noisier training data, with the bias decaying to $0$ as $\alpha$ decreases.
-Unlike standard cross-validation, where bias is controlled by the number of folds, the parameter $\alpha$ in our method is independent of the number of train-test repetitions, $K$.
-This separation provides a significant advantage: by averaging empirical estimates of prediction error over just $K$ train-test repetitions---where $K$ can be as few as two---our method, with a small $\alpha$, can achieve a bias comparable to that of leave-one-out (LOO) cross-validation.
-Thus, even when sample splitting is feasible, the new cross-validated estimator offers a computationally efficient alternative for estimating prediction error.
+The performance of any cross-validation method, measured by mean squared error (MSE) of the corresponding estimator of the prediction error, is governed by a bias--variance tradeoff.
+For example, in standard cross-validation, this bias--variance tradeoff is controlled by the number of folds.

+As illustrated in Equation~\eqref{eq:simple-split}, our cross-validation method depends on two user-specified parameters: a positive scalar $\alpha \in \mathbb{R}^+$ and an integer $K \geq 2$.
+The first parameter, $\alpha$, is akin to the proportion of held-out samples in standard cross-validation.
+The second parameter, $K$, specifies the number of train--test repetitions over which estimates of prediction error are averaged.
+The two parameters act as distinct levers in our method to control the bias and variance of the resulting prediction error estimator, making our cross-validation method particularly appealing for the following reasons. \begin{enumerate} \item \textbf{Direct control of bias via $\boldsymbol{\alpha}$:} The parameter $\alpha$ controls the bias introduced by estimating the prediction function on noisier training data, with the bias decaying to $0$ as $\alpha$ decreases.
+Unlike standard cross-validation, where bias is controlled by the number of folds, the parameter $\alpha$ in our method does not depend on the number of train--test repetitions, $K$.

+Separating the roles of these two parameters provides a significant advantage: by averaging empirical estimates of prediction error over just $K$ train--test repetitions---where $K$ can be as few as two---our method, with a small $\alpha$, can achieve very low bias.
+In contrast, achieving a similarly low bias with standard cross-validation requires the computationally intensive leave-one-out (LOO) method with $n$ train--test repetitions.

-\item \textbf{Stable variance for finite $\mathbf{K}$:} A key strength of the proposed estimator, as supported by our theoretical analysis, is its stable variance for any finite $K$, even as the bias decays to zero with decreasing $\alpha$.
-This contrasts with standard cross-validation, where reducing bias often results in increased variance.
-The stability of the variance is due to the carefully designed correlation structure of the external Gaussian randomization variables.
-Following the literature on variance reduction techniques for Monte Carlo methods, e.g., \cite{craiu2005multiprocess}, we view our randomization approach as an ``extreme antithesis'', where the correlation between any pair of randomization variables takes the most negative value possible. \end{enumerate}
+\item \textbf{Stable variance for finite $\mathbf{K}$:} A key strength of our estimator, as supported by our theoretical and empirical analysis, is its stable variance for a large class of smooth prediction functions, even as we let $\alpha$ vanish to~$0$.